ninabarzh/broomstick/content/posts/eurostack-healthcare.md

 And the MyHealth@EU/eHDSI network already supports ePrescription and patient summary exchange, with Ireland deploying a full stack including National Contact Point services.

 ### GDPR-first IoT device SDK
-There is no single pan-European SDK, but major interoperability efforts are led by HL7 Europe and IHE Europe, collaborating on FHIR implementation guides—including ePrescription and medication data use—under the EHDS and the soon-to-be-standardised EEHRxF format.
+There is no single pan-European SDK, but major interoperability efforts are led by HL7 Europe and IHE Europe, collaborating on FHIR implementation guides, including ePrescription and medication data use, under the EHDS and the soon-to-be-standardised EEHRxF format.

 Peripheral FHIR SDKs (for mobile health apps) do exist in development, but nothing purpose-built for edge-device GDPR defaults yet.